christophstrasen/LQR/README.md

 - By default, unmatched rows are flushed on completion with `reason="completed"`.
 Set `flushOnComplete=false` when creating a join to suppress the final flush if you need legacy behavior.
 - Optional GC helpers:
   - `gcIntervalSeconds` will run a periodic expiration sweep if a scheduler is available (either provide `gcScheduleFn(delaySeconds, fn)` or run under a TimeoutScheduler/luvit timers).
   - `gcScheduleFn` lets hosts plug in their timer API; otherwise the join falls back to opportunistic GC when new records arrive.
+The scheduler can return either an object with `unsubscribe`/`dispose` or a plain cancel function; it will be invoked when the join is disposed.